Makar8000/kikoeru-translate-lrc/README.md

 ### LibreTranslate-specific config
 These configuration items only apply if your `TRANSLATOR` is set to `LIBRE`:
 - `LIBRE_ENDPOINT` - The endpoint which is hosting your LibreTranslate instance.
 - `LIBRE_SOURCE_LANG` - The source language code you want to translate from.
-If it is unknown or you would prefer to have DeepL auto-detect it, you can delete this entirely.
+If it is unknown or you would prefer to have it auto-detected, you can delete this entirely.
 See [this page](https://libretranslate.com/languages) for a list of supported language codes.
 - `LIBRE_TARGET_LANG` - The target language code you want to translate to.
 Defaults to `en` if not provided.
 See [this page](https://libretranslate.com/languages) for a list of supported language codes.

 ### LunaTranslator-specific config